 The Company pays to or receives from other Nomura entities, sales credits essentially representing an internal commission to an entity involved in sales efforts.
+The sales credits include client facilitation and structuring fees to remunerate entities that perform certain activities within the global markets business.
 Payments and receipts of sales credits are recorded in income.

-At March 31, 2022, balances with related parties are included in the accompanying Consolidated Statement of Financial Condition captions as follows (in thousands):
+At March 31, 2025, balances with related parties are included in the accompanying Consolidated Statement of Financial Condition captions as follows (in thousands):